Lincoln Trial Preview, Tips, Runners & Trends

 • 2021: Winner in 10 (8,13) [13 Runners]

-The course which has produced the most winners of the Lincoln Trial is Lingfield (AW), there has been a total number of 9 winners of this race who ran at Lingfield (AW) last time out.
+The course which has produced the most winners of the Lincoln Trial is Lingfield (AW); there have been a total of 9 winners of this race who ran at Lingfield (AW) last time out.

-The race is open to both sexes with the Male runners having produced a total of 20 winners from a total of 238 runners whilst the Female runners have produced 0 winners from a total of 5 runners.
+The race is open to both sexes, with male runners having produced a total of 20 winners from a total of 238 runners, while female runners have produced 0 winners from a total of 5 runners.

 Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Lincoln Trial: